jcalvarezj/casbin-example/README.md

 - **CE_DB_USER** (the user to access the database)
 - **CE_DB_PASS** (the password to access the database)

+And then use `go run main.go` to execute.

 This server responds to requests on the following resources:

 - **/ [GET]** for roles "admin" and "treasury"